 When finished, the Pack Installer window should list these software packs as "Up to date."
 Close the Pack Installer window.
+Exit Keil uVision (we will reopen it in a later step).

 4 Cypress FM4 Connection and Installation

 The Cypress FM4 board connects to a host PC via a USB cable using a CMSIS programming and debugging tool.
 Connect the provided USB cable to connector CN2 on the Cypress FM4 board.
 Connect the other end to your PC.
 Allow Windows to complete the driver installation, which may take several minutes.